SLCLADAL/SLCLADAL.github.io/README.md

 ![Beautiful UQ](https://slcladal.github.io/images/uq1.jpg)

 # SLCLADAL.github.io
 This is the GitHub repo of the website of the [Language Technology and Data Analysis Laboratory (LADAL)](https://slcladal.github.io/index.html).
-The LADAL (pronouced lah’dahl) is a school-based, collaborative support infrastructure for digital and computational humanities established and maintained by the School of Languages and Cultures at the University of Queensland.
-The LADAL assists with data processing, visualization, and analysis and offers guidance on matters relating to language technology and digital research tools.
+The LADAL (pronouced lah’dahl) is a school-based, collaborative support infrastructure for digital and computational humanities established and maintained by the [School of Languages and Cultures](https://languages-cultures.uq.edu.au/) at the [University of Queensland](https://www.uq.edu.au/).

 ![LADAL logo UQ](https://slcladal.github.io/images/LadalGrey.png)